Green Tea: 8 Health Benefits + 5 Possible Side Effects

 The caffeine contained in the tea can also increase the basal metabolic rate and stimulate the circulation, which ensures that you burn more calories.

 Since the tea also contains valuable vitamins, minerals and phytochemicals, it can provide important nutrients, especially during extreme diets.

-But, you won’t lose weight with green tea alone.
-To lose weight, you need to change your diet and consume more calories than you take in.
+But you won’t lose weight with green tea alone.
+To lose weight you need to change your diet and expend more calories than you take in.

 How Green Tea prevents Cardiovascular Disease